Schlaefer/Saito/docs/dev-setup.md

 To ssh into Saito's app-root use `vagrant ssh`.

+## Via Manual Setup ##

-(For a manual installation refer to the scripts in `puphet/files/exec-ones`).
+You must at least run `composer install`.
+For a full dev setup refer to the scripts in `puphpet/files/exec-ones`.

 # Conventions #